 How much of a time commitment is job shadowing?

-- The time commitment is limited to one day, plus a little preparation time.
-Students are asked to visit the career center to get their resume ready to go.
-We also request that alumni share an itinerary ahead of time so students can be appropriately prepared.
+- The time commitment is limited to just a few hours, plus a little preparation time.
+We do request that professionals share a proposed itinerary to your match ahead of time so students can be appropriately prepared.

 Am I guaranteed a match after applying?